Mandelbrot set image very small Mohammed.Amin.com

 Be prepared to spend at least half a day composing a letter which is one A4 page or less.
 Good letters are not easy to write, and need careful thought before you write the first word.
 Once you have written the letter, put it aside for a couple of hours, and then review it again with the eyes of a reader.
 Only send it once you are totally happy with it.

-The effort involved is the reason I suggest starting with a personal goal of sending only one such letter a year.
+The effort involved is the reason I suggest starting with a goal of sending only one such letter a year.

 Why are you writing?